HIGHLIGHTS

 Shared decision-making

-When a patient is actively involved in the choice of treatment and is able to speak up about preferences, values, pricing and so on, the caregivers are better positioned to chart out plans.
+When a patient is actively involved in the choice of treatment and is able to speak up about preferences, values, pricing, and so on, the caregivers are better positioned to chart out plans.
 Joint efforts at tackling the medical problem yield better results, rather than prescriptions handed down and accepted with no discussions.

 Responsible self-care

-When a patient is knowledgeable about the ailment, a sense of responsibility will force adherence to medications, changes to lifestyle, timely medical tests and reports, all of which also have a positive impact on healthcare outcome.
+When a patient is knowledgeable about the ailment, a sense of responsibility will force adherence to medications, changes to lifestyle, and timely medical tests and reports, all of which also have a positive impact on healthcare outcomes.
 Self-help imparts a sense of dignity, while pity and dependence on others can have a detrimental effect.

 Patient-friendly compliance